SAP-samples/sales-and-service-cloud-extensions/CustomServiceMetadataConversionFromCAPSample/Documents/supportAndLimitations.md

 ## OPEN POINTS AND FUTURE WORK:

 -   ObjectTypeCode support is not yet supported because we can't use randomInt as well because generated integer can match with cns entitie's object type code.
--   Dynamic Code List is not yet supported but it can be done based on enum of entity types and using custom annotation like `@type`.
-And then build association based on that.
+-   Dynamic Code List is not yet fully supported.
+Partial implementation exists but needs testing and modifications can be made.

-    For example:

-        type Etype          : String @assert.range enum {
-            BUSINESS  = 'Business';
-            CODEVALUE = 'Code Value';
-        }

-        @type  : Etype.CODEVALUE
-        entity ProjectOrder {}
 -   Association to external entity(for example entity in CNS) where data is stored in CNS by defining the CNS entity structure in `schema.cds` in the same custom external(CAP) service which will then become association with entity in same custom service but logically not.

     `Idea:` Define custom annotation something like `@isCnsEntity`.
 For example, defined `Accounts` entity for now in  `Project Order` CAP service where attribute `accounts` in `ProjectOrder` entity in this CAP service is coming from `Accounts` entity in CNS.
 And data from accounts in cns is fetched using service.js file logic written in CAP but we will not have access to it, atleast it wont be part of JSON file being uploaded.
 This is not yet implemented.